openstack/watcher-specs/specs/queens/approved/zone-migration-strategy.rst

 The strategy uses weights planner that is the planner by default which has the number of actions to be run in parallel on a per action type basis.
 In addition to that, the strategy has the number of actions to be run in parallel per node or pool.
-The number is first given by the input parameter and vary with network workload.
+The number is given by the input parameter.
-The strategy gets hardware.network.incoming.bytes and hardware.network.outgoing.bytes from ceilometer for each node.
-If those are under threshold given by input parameter, the number is increased.
-If those are over threshold, the number becomes zero (zero means single action).

 The strategy gets volumes and instances from prioritized ones and migrates them which are limited to the number of volumes and instances to